iiasa/Condor_run_R/configuring.md

 ### CLEAR_LINES
 Default value: `TRUE`

 Clear status monitoring lines so as to show only the last status, set to FALSE when this does not work.
-This might be the case when the output goes into the chunk output of an RMarkdown notebook in RStudio while [this RStudio issue](https://github.com/rstudio/rstudio/issues/8040) is not yet been resolved in the RStudio version that you are using.
+This might be the case when the output goes into the chunk output of an RMarkdown notebook in RStudio while [this RStudio issue](https://github.com/rstudio/rstudio/issues/8040) is not yet resolved in the RStudio version that you are using.

 ### JOB_TEMPLATE
 Default value: see  [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L56) or [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L68).